-On February 12, 2007, Fluidigm Singapore entered into a second letter agreement with EDB which provided for up to an additional S\$3.7 million (approximately US\$2.7 million using March 29, 2008 exchange rates) in reimbursement grants.
-The terms and conditions of this letter agreement are substantially the same as the October 2005 letter agreement, with the exception of the size of the potential grant, the term of the agreement and the specific levels of research, development and manufacturing activity required to maintain eligibility for such grants.
+On February 12, 2007, Fluidigm Singapore entered into a second letter agreement with EDB which provided for up to an additional SG\$3.7 million (approximately US\$2.7 million using a June 28, 2008 exchange rate) in incentive grant payments.
+The terms and conditions of this letter agreement are substantially the same as the October 2005 letter agreement, with the exception of the pitential grant, the term of the agreement and the specific levels of research, development and manufacturing activity required to maintain eligibility for such grants.
+This letter agreement requires that we employ at least 10 new research scientists and engineers in Singapore by May 31, 2009, that we employ at least 12 new research scientists and engineers in Singapore by May 31, 2013 to remain eligible for incentive grant payments.
+The requirements of the February 2007 agreement may only be satisfied by personnel employed in the research and development of IFC instrumentation.
+As of June 28, 2008, we employed 10 research scientists and engineers involved in the research and development of ur IFC instrumentation.
 The primary focus of this grant agreement was the ongoing development and manufacture in Singapore of instrumentation to be used with our IFCs.
-This letter agreement applies to eligible expenses incurred by Fluidigm Singapore in Singapore from June 1, 2006 through May 31, 2011.
+This letter agreement applies to research, development and manufacturing activity by Fluidigm Singapore in Singapore from June 1, 2006 through May 31, 2011.

 On March 27, 2008, Fluidigm Singapore entered into amended and restated versions of our October 2005 and February 2007 letter agreements with EDB.
-The purpose of these amendments was to consolidate and streamline the original agreements to eliminate sub-categories of eligible expenditures and rely on more general descriptions of the eligible expenditures that the parties had been applying in practice, to consolidate certain administrative terms and conditions of the reimbursement grants, and to remove various forms attached to the original letter agreements that had changed over time or were not part of the ongoing agreement between the parties.
+The purpose of these amendments was to consolidate and streamline the original agreements to eliminate sub-categories of eligible expenditures and rely on more general descriptions of the eligible expenditures that the parties had been applying in practice, to consolidate certain administrative terms and conditions of the incentive grant payments, and to remove various forms attached to the original letter agreements that had changed over time or were not part of the ongoing agreement between the parties.
 The January 2006 supplement to the October 2005 letter agreement remains in effect.